Registered Name: Vermilion's Versatile Vito

 We have also battled separation anxiety from day 1.
 It has been a very long road using behavioral modification work, extreme management, and lately medication.
 (To read more about click here and here).

 Balls.
 Tug toys.
 Balls.
+Chuck it.
 Anything that could possibly be thrown or tugged with.
-Vito is a toy maniac and I love it!
+Vito is a just a wee bit obsessive!
 The kitty and Vito are actually best friends and Vito just doesn't understand why Lance hates the cat so much!
 And of course Vito loves cuddling.
 He is an extreme cuddler and always wants to be touching someone.

 Obnoxious puppies I bring home from work.
 People who don't know how to throw the ball fast enough :